 - Immune system suppression.

-- Respiratory health issues similar to those that occur from smoking tobacco.
+- Respiratory health issues—similar to those which occur from smoking tobacco.

 - Sexual dysfunction in males as a result of decreased production of sexual hormones.

 - Potential issues with development in children who are prenatally exposed to THC.

 - Changes in the brain that lead to issues with sustained attention and concentration, learning and memory, and problem-solving.